Post-processing your Print stock photo

 Lighter/Torch

-Easy to acquire and incredibly useful to remove small amount of stringing and can smooth some faces.
+Easy to acquire and incredibly useful to remove small amounts of stringing and can smooth some faces.
 However, do exercise caution when using this method, as on top of the danger to you, excess usage of flame can warp and distort your print, or even melt or burn the material.
 So, use this method sparingly by way of little bursts, and let your object cool briefly between each use.

 Sometimes, you just need to give your object a good ‘ol sanding down for that smooth finish you’re looking for.
 Sanding can smooth out imperfections, as well as remove 3D printing layer lines on your objects.
 This works best on exposed surfaces with no detailing, and can do wonders on those rough faces.
 It’s best to prepare several different grains of sandpaper, starting with more course gains and ending with more fine grains.
-How many you need to prepare depends on the level of finish you desire, but you can certainly get some pretty good results with this method.
+How much you need to prepare depends on the level of finish you desire, but you can certainly get some pretty good results with this method.
 You’ll find this at your local hardware store.

-Acetone vapor smoothing
+Acetone vapour smoothing

 NOTE: Acetone can be a highly dangerous chemical, being both highly flammable and toxic.
 This process is not recommended for beginners, and must be carried out with the proper protective equipment (gloves, face protection, respiration protection).
-In addition, this guide will not contain instructions on how to conduct acetone vapor smoothing, but just point out its application.
+In addition, this guide will not contain instructions on how to conduct acetone vapour smoothing, but just point out its application.

-Acetone vapor smoothing uses highly concentrated acetone to chemically smooth out a print.
+Acetone vapour smoothing uses highly concentrated acetone to chemically smooth out a print.
 This results in the removal of layer lines and the smoothing of your object, leaving you with a smooth surface.
 However, due to the indiscriminate nature of the smoothing, this process can be rather difficult to control, and is used as a final step for a really detailed finish.
 However, with careful use, this can give your prints a finish that no other method can achieve.

 Conclusion